 Bonded warehousing allows you to defer payment of duty and any other taxes due (such as VAT, if the goods are imported into the UK) until imported goods are distributed for sale.
 It also provides a period of time in which goods may be sorted, repackaged or otherwise processed prior to being distributed, during which no duty or tax need be paid.

 Generally, goods eligible for bonded warehousing in the UK must have been imported from a non-EU country.
 Exceptions include goods moving from another EU country under a temporary duty suspension or Community Transit, and products covered by the Common Agricultural Policy (CAP) that are eligible for an export refund.

 Can any goods be stored in a bonded warehouse?
 How long can they stay?

 The majority of imported goods may be stored in a bonded warehouse in the UK for as long as you wish, although products covered by the CAP, such as oils and fats, meat and sugar, are subject to specific arrangements.
 When goods leave the warehouse, duty must be paid, unless they move to another bonded warehouse or are exported.

-Our specialist warehousing team is able to handle loading and unloading, cross docking and order fulfilment, as well as pallet and carton distribution, and our warehouse facilities are monitored 24/7, giving customers total peace of mind.
+Our specialist warehousing team is able to handle loading and unloading, cross docking and order fulfillment, as well as pallet and carton distribution.
+Our Storage and Warehousing Services are monitored 24/7, giving customers total peace of mind.